Sergeus/CivMods/README.md

 - Fixed era art prefix and city attack animation using early-game animations.
 - Added icon for Transcendence and Consecration techs
 - Plot tooltips no longer refer to old techs
+- Galleon fleets and Conscripted Rakers can no longer melee as well as ranged attack

 #### V1.0 SiegeMod
 - See http://forums.civfanatics.com/showthread.php?t=508975 for details.